The h-principle fails for prelegendrians in corank 2 fat distributions

 \subsubsection{Conormal lifts}

-We were unable to find exotic pairs of prelegendrians in $(\C^{2n+1},\D_\can)$ whose underlying smooth manifold is not a (non-trivial) product.
-However, we can achieve this in the more general case of the space of complex contact elements $(\Gr(X,J),\D_\can)$.
-A natural prelegendrian submanifold is the one associated with a smooth real co-oriented hypersurface $M\subseteq (X,J)$, namely
+We were not able to find exotic pairs of prelegendrians in $(\C^{2n+1},\D_\std)$ whose underlying smooth manifold is not a (non-trivial) product.
+However, examples can be found in spaces of complex contact elements $(\Gr(X,J),\D_\can)$.
+Namely, we can consider the prelegendrian submanifold